SERVIR/flood_mapping_intercomparison/README.md

   3. Obtain up to 7 flood products (depending on temporal extent and resolution of products) for a given day during a flood event.
   4. Distribute sampling points in order to evaluate the accuracy of the various flood products based on reference data obtained from high-resolution imagery.

 The repository consists of both "sections" and "modules".
 Both of these are .ipynb files and can be found in the notebooks folder of the Github.
 The "modules" are designed to be reused by you.
 The "sections" are code that we used in our research, but are not designed to be replicated.
-This is because they either contain once-used calculations to aid in statistical analysis or access commercial imagert that we used for validation.
-In order to run the modules, you will need a time period of interest, and a region of interest. for a flood event.You can run the modules sequentially (i.e module 1, module 2, module 3....) to replicate our workflow.
+This is because they either contain once-used calculations to aid in statistical analysis or access commercial imagery that we used for validation of flood products.
+In order to run the modules, you will need a time period of interest, and a region of interest for a flood event.
+The modules assume that this time period and region of interest have HLS and Sentinel-1 overpasses on the same day so that all flood products can be accessed.
+If that is not the case, further edits must be made to the code.
+You can run the modules sequentially (i.e module 1, module 2, module 3....) to replicate our workflow.
 Below you can find a description of what each script and module will do.

 Modules